stevegennard/homebridge-philips-hue-sync-box/README.md

 Hints:

 - One way to do this is to enter the following into the Terminal:
-  `curl -H "Content-Type: application/json" -X POST -d '{"appName": "homebridge", "appSecret":"MDAwMTExMDAwMTExMDAwMTExMDAwMTExMDAwMTExMDA=", "instanceName": "homebridge"}' https://<SYNC-BOX-IP>/api/v1/registrations`, replacing `<SYNC-BOX-IP>` with the IP address of your Sync Box.
-If an issue occurs due to a certificate error, add the parameter `-k` to the cURL command.
+  `curl -H -k "Content-Type: application/json" -X POST -d '{"appName": "homebridge", "appSecret":"MDAwMTExMDAwMTExMDAwMTExMDAwMTExMDAwMTExMDA=", "instanceName": "homebridge"}' https://<SYNC-BOX-IP>/api/v1/registrations`, replacing `<SYNC-BOX-IP>` with the IP address of your Sync Box.
 - Another way may be to use tools like **Postman**.
 Set the request method to `POST` and enter `https://<SYNC-BOX-IP>/api/v1/registrations` as the request URL (replace `<SYNC-BOX-IP>` with the IP address of your Sync Box).
 Next, open the tab "Body", set the type to "raw" and select "JSON" as the content type in the dropdown.